felixkrones/BenchmarkTransferLearning_f/README.md

 - Added evaluation pipeline: `pipeline_eval.ipynb`

 ### Getting started
-- You can just use the repository as decribed in the original README below.
+- You can just use the repository as decribed in the original README below
-- For Moco-v2 pre-training, use [Moco-v3 extension](https://github.com/felixkrones/moco-v3_f)
+- For Moco-v3 pre-training, use [Moco-v3 extension](https://github.com/felixkrones/moco-v3_f)
-  - You need to use deit-converted checkpoints (see moco-v3 docu).
+  - You need to use deit-converted checkpoints (use convert_to_deit.py for that)
-  - Jost prepare the resnet moco checkpoints first using `prep_moco.py` (provide the paths in the file, dont do it for vit).
+  - For resnet, further prepare the resnet moco checkpoints first using `prep_moco.py` (provide the paths in the file)
-  - This runs the code from `download_and_prepare_models.py` on already downloaded moco files.

 ### Getting the additional data
 - General tips